kethinov/nw.js-external-linker/README.md

 A plugin for [nw.js](https://github.com/nwjs/nw.js) which forces all external links to open in the user's default browser outside your app.

+**Warning: No longer being actively maintained!
+May no longer function as intended!**

 Installation
 ===